 Mushroom Bucatini Recipe

 We will begin this creamy bucatini recipe with cooking your pasta.
 I know that I have mentioned bucatini a lot already, but you can really use any kind of pasta you’d like with this.
 It would be almost exactly the same with spaghetti, for instance, or it would be wonderful with a tube pasta like rigatoni.
-I just personally really love bucatini so that is my preferred pasta shape.
+I just personally really love bucatini so that is my preferred pasta shape (I also like use it in my pasta puttanesca).

 Bring a very large pot of heavily salted water to a boil over high heat.
 Add your pasta and cook it for a minute or two less than the manufacturer suggests on the label — this is because we a) want it al dente and b) we will finish cooking the pasta in the skillet with the sauce.